Online Employee Handbook

 The State of Tennessee offers two dental options to all regular full-time employees.
 This coverage can be elected when first employed or during any annual enrollment period.

 The State of Tennessee Group Insurance plan is provided as an option for you and includes basic term life insurance, basic special accident insurance, and medical/hospitalization coverage.
-Eligible employees have the choice of two insurance options; the Partnership PPO or the Standard PPO.
+Eligible employees have three plan options; two PPO plans and one Consumer Driven Health Plan (CDHP).
 In addition, employees have two insurance carriers to choose from along with four tiers of coverage (employee, employee + spouse, employee + children or family).
 Coverage is effective the first day of the month following the hire date.

 The Optional Special Accident plan provides an additional amount of accidental death or dismemberment coverage.
 Participation is optional.

 Described briefly below are the other benefits available through MTSU.

 The biannual employee benefits fair is sponsored by the Human Resource Services Office.
 The benefits fair provides the opportunity for employees to learn more about the benefits offered through MTSU and various other services available in the community.
 The annual benefits fair is coordinated in conjunction with the annual enrollment/transfer period.

 A benefits orientation is scheduled for you during the first three (3) days of employment.
 During this meeting, you are provided detailed benefits information and have the opportunity to discuss all options and to make enrollment decisions.